Let’s first quickly talk about…

-You will be also be able to rely on the same English language test certificate when you extend the fiancé visa by submitting a FLR(M) visa application prior to the 6-month fiancé visa’s expiry date.
+You will also be able to rely on the same English language test certificate when you extend the fiancé visa by submitting an FLR(M) visa application before the 6-month fiancé visa’s expiry date.

 However, if the applicant’s English language ability is at ‘intermediate’ level or above, it will be open for the applicant to sit an English language test at A2 or B1 level.

-“What are the advantages of sitting a A2 English language test for a fiancé visa?
+“What are the advantages of sitting an A2 English language test for a fiancé visa?